Nike Boys Lacrosse Camp at Otterbein University

 Otterbein University is a private, liberal arts college located 16 miles north of downtown Columbus in Westerville, OH.
-As a NCAA Division III member of the Ohio Athletic Conference, the Otterbein Men’s Lacrosse Team is beginning it’s fourth season of varsity competition in the spring of 2013.
+As a NCAA Division III member of the Ohio Athletic Conference, the Otterbein Men’s Lacrosse Team is beginning it’s tenth season of varsity competition in the spring of 2019.
+The Otterbein men's lacrosse program, fresh off a third straight NCAA appearance and second straight Ohio Athletic Conference championship is excited to offer a Nike Lacrosse Camp this summer.

 - Complete Skills Camp for Boys Ages 10-14